 Long COVID:

-COVID-19 is the most recent example of residual symptoms brought on by an infection.
-It is estimated that 18 million Americans now suffer from long-lasting post-COVID conditions.
+COVID-19 is the most recent example of an infection resulting in residual symptoms.
+An estimated 18 million Americans now suffer from long-lasting post-COVID conditions.
 Those include chronic fatigue, cardiovascular complications, neurological symptoms, brain fog and diabetes.

 There are many other infectious agents that can also cause chronic symptoms.
 They include the polio virus, Epstein Barr virus, West Nile virus, dengue virus and many more viruses and bacteria.
 The old idea of one and done is long gone.
 Perhaps you noted that “brain fog” is a common complaint of patients who experience one of these infections.